 First, you should never dismiss the matter.
 As unpleasant as it seems, it is necessary to stay on top of the issue.
 Ignoring the problem will never make it go away.
 It is important to remember that banks don't really want to own homes in Eureka.
 In issuing a mortgage, they expect to make a profit through interest on the loan, and they'd prefer to continue collecting from you.
 Therefore, they're likely to make reasonable accommodations to your financial situation if it will allow you to keep paying them in the long run.

 If no deal can be worked out, or the mortgage payments have become prohibitive, you may consider a "short sale".
 While the lender has to consent to it, many will take a moderate loss if it means avoiding foreclosure (which lenders generally treat as a last resort).
 This allows you to sell the house for whatever price it can fetch on the current market, and hand the proceeds over to the bank.
 If the sale nets less than the balance, some or all of the deficiency may be forgiven.
 You may also try a "short refinance" which allows a piece of the debt to be forgiven, and the rest refinanced.
 This allows the bank to wash its hands of the matter, while taking a comparatively small loss, and allows the homeowner to keep their home.

 How Can A Eureka, California Attorney Help?

-If you are facing foreclosure, a good Eureka, California real estate lawyer can help.
-While keeping your home might not always be possible, a attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.
+If you are facing foreclosure, a good Eureka, California real estate Lawyer can help.
+While keeping your home might not always be possible, an Attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.